FilipAndonov04/Lip-Interpreter/README.md

 ## Higher-Order Functions

-Functions may accept other functions as arguments and apply them dynamically.
+Functions may accept other functions as arguments and apply them dynamically

 Example: higher-order recursion
 ```